kunaljain0212/face-recognition-web-app/README.md

 # face-recognition-web-app
-It is a full-stack working web application using Clarifai Web API for face detection in an image,using a website with frontend designed completely using REACTjs, server using NODEjs and EXPRESSjs and PostgreSQL for database.
-The frontend, server and database of the website are deployed on heroku.
+It is a full-stack working web application using Clarifai Web API for face detection in an image,using a website with frontend designed completely using React.js, server using Node.js and Express.js and PostgreSQL for database.
+Frontend of the application has been deployed to Vercel, backend to Heroku and for database I've used elephantSQL which is a hosted service for PostgreSQL.

 [Do check out the application here](https://face-recognition-kunal.herokuapp.com/)

 ### Steps to start:
 1. Clone this repo